mguenther/advent-of-code-2022/README.md

 The solution for day 21 requires [SymPy](https://www.sympy.org/en/index.html).

+I did not bother to do day 22 properly, so there is no code for it.

 ## License

 This work is released under the terms of the Apache 2.0 license.